mzxio/red/transcription/the story/book one/Didn’t have to do the work alone.md

 The bots do the work up high.
 They mostly got it right.

-`You're not climbing up there to fix it.`
+`NOT LIKE YOU'RE CLIMBING UP THERE TO FIX IT`

 After the dome, a new house.
 Salvaged most of the old buildings.
 Planted seeds in the garden.
-How long before a harvest?
 Don’t remember the last thing fresh I ate.
 Long time ago.
 Before.
+How long before the first harvest?